S.C.I.E.N.C.E.: Background and recording

 After recording their independent debut album Fungus Amongus (1995), Incubus signed a seven-record deal with Epic/Sony-affiliated Immortal Records in 1996.
 An EP titled Enjoy Incubus was released by Epic/Immortal at the beginning of 1997, and Incubus would go on a European tour with labelmates Korn and The Urge for the next few months.
 With Enjoy Incubus, the label's strategy was to build the band's fanbase through touring rather than radio airplay.
 One of the first things the band had done after getting signed was buying new instruments, which would be used on future recordings.
 Drummer José Pasillas said that the band's old instruments were "falling apart".
 Guitarist Mike Einziger had previously been using an Ibanez RG570, and spent his money from the record company to purchase a Paul Reed Smith guitar.
 The four founding band members were in their early 20s at this point, and dropped out of school once getting signed, with Pasillas recalling "before then, each one of us were enrolled in schools because there was part of us that wanted to appease our parents.
 Getting signed was our okay to drop out of school."
 DJ Lyfe was older than the other four members and originally joined Incubus in late 1995, following the release of Fungus Amongus.
 Lyfe had first met Incubus at a live show in Hollywood, where he approached them about incorporating his music into the band, claiming that it might add an interesting dimension to their sound.

-Incubus's full-length major label debut S.C.I.E.N.C.E. would be recorded between May 1997 and June 1997.
-Singer Brandon Boyd said "S.C.I.E.N.C.E. was done in six weeks at 4th Street Recording, a very small, charming studio in Santa Monica.
+According to singer Brandon Boyd, "S.C.I.E.N.C.E. was done in six weeks at 4th Street Recording, a very small, charming studio in Santa Monica.
 Very different experience, but very important on this band's existence."
 While the single "New Skin" originated a few years prior, Pasillas claimed in 2002 that for other songs they had two months to write the music.
 He added, "it was cool for us, because we had a lot of ideas and it was a pretty compressed amount of time.
 The circumstances weren't ideal — we were working in a dingy little rehearsal room — but at that time we didn't care.
 We were playing music for a living."
 According to Pasillas, they wrote 14 songs for S.C.I.E.N.C.E. in total.